worstprgr/nvim-config/README.md

 - project root folder (local scope)
 - drive root (global scope)

-And add the following line, which should point to the path your C lib is located.
+And add the following line, which should point to the path, where your C lib is located.
 In my case I'm using the lib from gcc:
 `-IC:/<path to mingw>/mingw64/x86_64-w64-mingw32/include`